Common B2B demand generation questions

 How often should you review demand generation performance?

-Review performance monthly for tactical adjustments and quarterly for changes, with annual planning for major program shifts.
-B2B attribution requires longer windows than B2C, so avoid decisions based on weekly data.
+Review performance monthly for tactical adjustments and quarterly for strategic changes, with annual planning for major program shifts.
+B2B attribution requires longer windows than B2C.
+Avoid decisions based on weekly data.
 Look for trends over 90+ day periods before changing strategy.

 Ready to build qualified pipeline?
 Contact The Starr Conspiracy to design an integrated demand engine that produces opportunities, not just leads.